 In dry weather times, the CAWS is a slack water pool, providing for commercial and recreational navigation.
 The CAWS is maintained by the MWRD at a water level prescribed by the Code of Federal Regulations.
-Approximately 70 percent of the flow in the CAWS is treated water reclamation plant effluent discharged from three large MWRD water reclamation plants operating under NPDES permits issued by the Illinois EPA.
+Approximately 70 percent of the flow in the CAWS is treated effluent, discharged primarily from three large MWRD water reclamation plants operating under NPDES permits issued by the Illinois EPA.
 Other flows are discretionary diversions from Lake Michigan for water quality maintenance and tributary watershed inflows.
-The latter includes effluents from treatment plants in the tributary watersheds, also operating under permits from the Illinois EPA.
+The latter includes effluents from water reclamation plants in the tributary watersheds, also operating under permits from the Illinois EPA.

 In wet weather times, the CAWS is a critical element along with local sewer collection systems, and the MWRD intercepting sewer network, water reclamation plants, and tunnels to remove excess stormwater from the area.
-On occasion, it is necessary to discharge excess floodwater to Lake Michigan at one or more of the three lakefront control locations, to avoid extensive flood damage in the City of Chicago and several suburbs.
-Excessive floodwater is infrequently discharged to the lake through sluice gates or, when necessary, with the cooperation of the USACE, through the navigation lock channel.
+On occasion, it is necessary to discharge excess floodwater to Lake Michigan at one or more of the three lakefront control locations, to avoid extensive flood damage in the city of Chicago and several suburbs.
+Excessive floodwater is infrequently discharged to the lake by opening sluice gates or, when necessary, with the cooperation of the USACE, by opening the navigation lock gates.

-The State of Illinois enabled the creation of the MWRD in 1889 for the purpose of protecting Lake Michigan as the source of water supply for the municipalities within the MWRD territorial jurisdiction and the referendum creating the MWRD received overwhelming public support in the same year.
-Protection of Lake Michigan water quality was accomplished by separating the location where wastewater was disposed from the location where water supply was obtained, at the time, both being Lake Michigan.
+Protection of Lake Michigan: The state of Illinois enabled the creation of the MWRD in 1889 for the purpose of protecting Lake Michigan as the source of water supply for the municipalities within the MWRD territorial jurisdiction and the referendum creating the MWRD received overwhelming public support in the same year.
+Protection of Lake Michigan water quality was accomplished by separating the location, where wastewater was disposed from the location where water supply was obtained, at the time, both being Lake Michigan.
 Hence, the construction of the CAWS and reversal of the flow of the Calumet and Chicago Rivers accomplished the purpose of the enabling legislation.
 A secondary purpose of the legislation was the creation of a navigable link between the GLW and MRW.

 It can be concluded that the enabling legislation was a statement of Illinois public policy prohibiting the discharge of wastewater to Lake Michigan and the economic need for a navigable link between the GLW and MRW.
 The reversal of the flow of the two rivers and the U.S. Supreme Court Decree granting Illinois the right to divert 3,200 cubic feet per second from the GLW has benefited the southern end of Lake Michigan by creating an outflow for the treated wastewater and stormwater discharged to this closed basin by other municipalities and states.
 Without this continual withdrawal, the quality of water in the southern end of Lake Michigan might be significantly less desirable than what it is today.
+Attachment 2 is a discussion of the

-File #: 10-0966, Version: 1
+File #: 10-1387, Version: 1